 Medical Practitioner or GP seemed like a good starting point because (1) he/she are easily accessible and (2) he/she usually know you and your family for a significant amount of time.
-As I found out though, not all medical practitioners or in fact anyone is legally compelled to endorse identity declarations.
-Some GPs do while some don’t.
-Unfortunately, my GP belonged to the latter category.
+As I found out though, not all medical practitioners endorse identity declarations.
+Though, my GP was willing to sign he was not an Australian citizen.

 So the next feasible option was to go to Pharmacist.
 I went to the Chemist Warehouse but again luck was against me.
 The lady at the counter told me that they don’t endorse the identity declaration forms and photos.